tychennycu/COVID-19-Pneumonia-Detection/README.md

 # COVID-19-Pneumonia-Detection
-We trained ResNet50 and DenseNet201 to detect chest x-ray(CXR) images in MATLAB 2021a, they can be classified as negative, typical, atypical CXR images.
+We trained ResNet50 and DenseNet201 to detect chest x-ray(CXR) images in MATLAB 2021a, they can be classified as negative, typical, atypical CXR images.<br>
 If you want to use our trained model directly, you can start from step 3 below.

 ## Requirement
-Image Processing Toolbox
+Image Processing Toolbox<br>
 Deep Learning Toolbox

 ## Usage